Garfield: Short storylines

 One storyline, which ran the week before Halloween in 1989, is unique among Garfield strips in that it is not meant to be humorous.
 It depicts Garfield awakening in a future in which the house is abandoned and he no longer exists.
 In Garfield's Twentieth Anniversary Collection, in which the strips are reprinted, Jim Davis discusses the genesis for this series:

 During a writing session for Halloween, I got the idea for this decidedly different series of strips.
 I wanted to scare people.
 And what do people fear most?
 Why, being alone.
 We carried out the concept to its logical conclusion and got a lot of responses from readers.
 Reaction ranged from 'Right on!' to 'This isn't a trend, is it?'

 One of the recurring storylines involves Garfield getting lost or running away.
 The longest one of these lasted for over a month (in 1986, from August 25 to September 28); it began with Jon telling Garfield to go get the newspaper.
 Garfield walks outside to get it, but speculates about what will happen if he wanders off – and decides to find out.
 Jon notices Garfield has been gone too long, so he sends Odie out to find him.
-He quickly realizes his mistake (Odie, being not too bright, also gets lost).
+He quickly realizes his mistake, and Odie, being not too bright, also gets lost.
 Jon starts to get lonely, so he offers a reward for the return of Garfield and Odie.
 He is not descriptive, so animals including an elephant, monkeys, a seal, a snake, a kangaroo and joey, and turtles are brought to Jon's house for the reward.
 After a series of events, including Odie being adopted by a small girl, both pets meeting up at a circus that they briefly join, and both going to a pet shop, Garfield and Odie make it back home.

 Another story involved Jon going away on a business trip around Christmas time, leaving Garfield a week's worth of food, which he devoured instantly.
 Garfield then leaves the house and gets locked out.
 He then reunites with his mother, and eventually makes it back home in the snow on Christmas Eve (December 3–23, 1984).
 Part of this storyline was taken from the 1983 Emmy-winning special Garfield on the Town.

-National Stupid Day

-The November 11, 2010, strip featured an interaction between Garfield and a spider.
-The spider forcefully warns Garfield (who is brandishing a newspaper) that should he be squished, there will be an "annual day of remembrance" for him and that he will become famous.
-The final panel shows a classroom full of spiders, in which the teacher asks, "does anyone here know why we celebrate 'National Stupid Day'?"

-Since November 11 is Veterans Day in the US, some readers expressed concern that the strip and its timing were mocking the holiday.
-Davis released a statement saying that he had no control over the strip's timing but nonetheless apologized for any offense it may have caused.